CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

    ![](./media/op-upd-12.png)

-10. Scroll down to view patch setting in windows configuration.
+10. Scroll down to view patch settings in windows configuration.
 It shows that automatic updates are enabled now.

    ![](./media/op-upd-13.png)

-11. Now, click on the **Next** from lower right corner to move on next page.
+11. Now, click on the **Next** button from lower right corner to move to the next page.